LogtalkDotOrg/logtalk3/manuals/sources/libraries/ulid.rst

 https://github.com/ulid/spec

-Note that most backends provide time stamps with lower granularity than required (i.e. seconds but not milliseconds).
+Note that most backends provide time stamps with lower granularity than required (i.e., seconds but not milliseconds).
 Also note that, per spec, within the same millisecond, monotonic sort order is not guaranteed.

 The generation of ULIDs uses the ``/dev/urandom`` random number